WildPastry/WeatherWise/README.md

 • Create your folder with: gruntfile.js, css & js

+• Copy the gruntfile.js and insert your name into all of the 'xxxx's

 • Create your own local branch (git checkout -b BRANCH_NAME)

 • Push your local branch to the remote repository (git push -u origin BRANCH_NAME)